salif/linkita/README.md

 theme = "linkita"
 ```

-3. It is recommended to switch from the `linkita` branch to the latest release:
+3. Optionally, you can switch from the `linkita` branch to the latest release:

 ```sh
 cd themes/linkita